Hurricane Dean (1989): Impact

 The outer bands of Hurricane Dean produced light rainfall and winds near 50 mph across Barbuda or winds up to 60 mph on the French territories of Saint Barthelemy and Saint Martin.
-There was no reported damage in the Leeward Islands or the Virgin Islands since the hurricane turned northward on the 4th of August.
-In the Atlantic, a sailboat bound for Bermuda was caught off guard by the hurricane.
-The boat, which carried no radio equipment, was spotted by a hurricane hunter plane.
-The occupants of the boat suffered no injuries.
-On Sunday, the 6 August, in Bermuda, the hurricane's eastern eyewall produced 81 mph sustained winds with gusts up to 113 mph.
-Bermuda's highest rainfall total from Dean was 2.45 in (50.8 mm) while parts of the island received 3–5 in of rain.
+The hurricane's eastern eyewall crossed over Bermuda, producing sustained winds of 81 mph, with gusts up to 113 mph.
+Bermuda's highest rainfall total from Dean was 2.45 in (50.8 mm).
 Strong winds from Hurricane Dean caused considerable power line damage, leaving 65,000 residents without electricity.
 The winds also caused minor roof damage.
 In Hamilton Harbour, 20 pleasure boats were damaged or sent adrift due to the rough seas.
 Flooding from the hurricane damaged fifteen houses.
 Sixteen people were injured by the hurricane, five of the injuries were considered serious.
-There were, however, no reports of fatalities from Dean's impact on Bermuda.
-Damage in Bermuda amounted up to $8.9 million (1989 USD$, USD).
+Damage in Bermuda amounted up to $8.9 million (1989 USD, USD).

 Although Dean remained away from the United States coastline, it produced storm tides of 1.7 ft to North Carolina.
 In Atlantic Canada, hurricane-force winds were reported in Nova Scotia and Cape Sable Island.
 Newfoundland reported winds of only 50 mph.
 Moderate rainfall was reported on Newfoundland, with most areas of the island experiencing at least 1 in of precipitation.
 Rainfall on Newfoundland peaked at 2.7 in on the south coast of the island, near the location of Dean's landfall.
 A majority of rainfall was reported on the west side of Dean, but minimal precipitation had been recorded to the east of the storm.
 High winds were reported on the eastern side of the storm, however, with lighter winds along the western quadrants of Dean.
 Offshore, waves up to 26 ft were reported and Sable Island reported rainfall of 0.59 in.
-Although there were no reports of damage in Atlantic Canada from Hurricane Dean, three sailors had to be rescued by the Canadian Coast Guard when their boat got dismasted during the storm.
+Three sailors had to be rescued by the Canadian Coast Guard when their boat got dismasted during the storm.